 Investment proceeds will be used to solidify Mirantis’ leading position in the OpenStack market by enhancing the engineering roadmap for Fuel, its tool for management and deployment of OpenStack clouds, and driving integration with technology and products from Mirantis’ partners.

-“The investment by Ericsson, Red Hat, and SAP Ventures is about more than capital,” explained Adrian Ionel, Mirantis president and CEO.
+“The investment by Ericsson, and SAP Ventures is about more than capital,” explained Adrian Ionel, Mirantis president and CEO.
 “It’s about the integration of Mirantis’ Fuel technology and services with key players in IT.”

 In addition to today’s funding announcement, Mirantis announced a major update to Fuel.
 The new version offers a visual, intuitive interface as a single control plane for OpenStack clusters and enables automated hardware discovery and network verification.
 It also supports the latest Grizzly OpenStack release and is available for download today from the Mirantis website.
 To date, Mirantis’ Fuel tools have been free and are open source under Apache 2.0 license.
 Later this year, the company plans to release Fuel Enterprise, the commercial grade distribution of Fuel that will be available exclusively to its subscription customers.